Brandon Crawford: 2016

 After the 2015 season, Crawford and the Giants agreed to a six-year, $75 million contract through the 2021 season.
 The deal covered Crawford's final two years of salary arbitration and first four years of free agency.
 The contract includes a no-trade clause, meaning that Crawford has to give consent if he were to be traded.

-April 8, 2016, Crawford hit a tenth inning, walk-off home run off Joe Blanton of the Los Angeles Dodgers in a game in which the Giants had been no-hit through 71/3 innings and recorded only two hits.
+On April 8, 2016, Crawford hit a walk-off home run off Joe Blanton of the Los Angeles Dodgers in the tenth inning of a game in which the Giants had been no-hit through 71/3 innings and recorded only two hits.
 On August 8 at Marlins Park, in an 8–7 win over the Miami Marlins that went into extra-innings, Crawford hit a career-high in base hits and singles with seven and five respectively.
 His seven hits tied the NL record for most total hits in a single game, and was the first time this feat had been done since Rennie Stennett in 1975.
 The seven hits were also a Giants all-time franchise record.
 Two days later, Crawford met with Stennett at Marlins Park.

 For the 2016 season, Crawford increased his batting average to a career-best .275 in 155 games played.
 Along with teammate Javier López, Crawford won the Willie Mac Award, which honors the Giants' most inspirational player.
 He was awarded his second consecutive Gold Glove Award after the season.